-The following article ran in the New York Times, and challenges us as fundraisers to again work toward identifying the donor’s perspective.
+Fundraisers seeking to understand donors will find the following article from the New York Times of interest, and a call to work toward identifying the donor’s perspective.
 This article also presents an interesting perspective of philanthropy from the financial adviser’s view.
 When working to secure major gifts, the donor’s financial adviser often plays an important role, and this article sheds some light on their concerns.

 By PAUL SULLIVAN

 WE have entered giving season.
 This is the time of year when charities increase their outreach to donors who traditionally wait to the fourth quarter to make annual gifts.
 And what would this season be without research into the state of our giving habits?

 Yet a new report by U.S. Trust, which revisited questions asked two decades ago, piqued my interest because it challenged some of the accepted wisdom about how people give money — or at least how most of us think they give their money away:

 - The advice they’re getting is not the advice they want.

 - Tax rates matter very little when donors are making a gift.

 - When people are hesitant to give money to a charity it is not because they are worried about giving away money they might need.

 - Finding just one charity or cause to focus on is hard, but it is more rewarding than giving a little money to every group — or friend — that asks for a donation.

 The report’s findings have relevance to donors at many levels who seek a greater understanding of what their gifts are doing.